vikrant-d1/fullstack-interview-resources/README.md

 ### Full Stack Interview Preparation Repository

-Welcome to the **Full Stack Interview Preparation Repository**!
+Welcome to the **Full Stack Interview Preparation**!
 This repository is a comprehensive resource for developers preparing for Full Stack developer interviews.
 It contains a curated collection of questions, answers, coding challenges, and study materials that cover both front-end and back-end development topics.

 #### How to Use